Boundedness of hyperbolic varieties: Introduction

 \autoref{xthm:main1} is significant progress towards the conjectures of Demailly and Lang.
 The discrepancy between our \autoref{xthm:main1} and the Demailly--Lang conjectures is the dependency on $g(C)$ in the bound; the conjectures require the bound to be linear in $g(C)$ whereas our result does not make any claims concerning the behaviour of $g(C)$ in the bound.
-While we do not prove the linearity of $g(C)$ in our bound, our result provides a bound \textit{uniform} in $g(C)$, and it applies to \textit{any} smooth projective algebraic variety for which every integral subvariety of $X$ is of general type.
+While we do not prove the linearity of $g(C)$ in our bound, our result provides a bound \textit{uniform} in $g(C)$, and it applies to \textit{any} projective algebraic variety for which every integral subvariety of $X$ is of general type.
+We also remark that \autoref{xthm:main1} represents progress towards the function field analogue of Vojta's conjecture (cf.~\cite[Conjecture 7]{RousseauTurchetWang:Nonspecial}), however we will not explain this relationship further.

 We record a few corollaries of \autoref{xthm:main1}.
 First, we enhance \autoref{xthm:main1} to an equivalence in the setting where $X$ is a surface.